 Likewise, if you are away from the computer for, say 15 minutes, why keep other components running?
-Put it to sleep either manually, while leaving the machine or set up the power plan to put the computer to sleep after 15 minutes.
+Put it to sleep either manually, while leaving the machine, or set up the power plan to put the computer to sleep after 15 minutes.
 Many other devices – including audio peripherals – get rest that way.
 And if you are not sure if you would return early, set it to hibernate after 30 minutes or so.
-That way, it will store RAM contents to Hard Disk and shut down.
+That way, it will store RAM contents on Hard Disk and shut down.

 This means all your computer components are getting rest until you come back and press the power button.
-You won’t lose any data as it was written to hard disk before computer hibernated.
+You won’t lose any data as it was written to a hard disk before the computer hibernated.
 For those who don’t know the difference, unlike shutdown and restart, hibernate resumes from where you left it.
 That not only saves power but also gives rest to components when you are not using it.

 Tips To Increase Lifespan of Laptop

-Here are four images I created for demonstration purpose.
+Here are four images I created for demonstration purposes.
 I have used CCleaner for two of the tasks.
 You can use any similar program.
-The bottom-line is, if you want to increase the life of your computer, you need to perform these tasks on a regular basis as mentioned in the images.
+The bottom line is, if you want to increase the life of your computer, you need to perform these tasks on a regular basis as mentioned in the images.

 The above tasks do not require any special type of training.
 You may easily get a video demo on YouTube regarding how to clean the motherboard and RAM slots – just in case you are skeptical about opening up the computer.

-These computer maintenance tips are vital to increase the life of your laptop.
-If you have questions or doubts on enhancing battery life or on speeding up your computer, please drop a comment here.
+These computer maintenance tips are vital to increasing the life of your laptop.
+If you have questions or doubts about enhancing battery life or on speeding up your computer, please drop a comment here.